 These programs typically take students 45-hours to complete, roughly equivalent to 1-unit.

-Options for integrating: copy into your D2L site (facilitators guide provided); we can enroll your class in cohorts supported by our staff beginning March 23 or April 6; your students may individually sign up via Handshake (search for Build the Skill virtual sessions).
+Options for integrating: copy into your D2L site (facilitators guide provided); we can enroll your class in cohorts supported by our staff beginning October 12 ending by November 15; your students may individually sign up via Handshake (search for Build the Skill virtual sessions).

 Students may provide their instructors evidence of completion with a link to their Google site or the metadata from the associated microcredential/digital badge awarded by SECD (Superior completion).